WSBK / Superbike Racing · Workflow guide

 Pro tip

-4
+4. 4

 Pro tip

-5
+5. 5

-Export to Lightroom / Photo Mechanic
+Export Metadata to Lightroom / Photo Mechanic

 Pro tip

-6
+6. 6

 Deliver Per-Race Galleries

-Filter by race (Race 1 / Race 2 / Superpole), then by rider name.
-Create driver-specific galleries immediately.
-Riders love having same-day photos posted to social media.
-Deliver to the team by evening and your reputation grows.
+Filter by race (Race 1 / Race 2 / Superpole), then by rider name, using the metadata RaceTagger wrote.
+Build rider-specific galleries quickly.
+Riders love having same-day photos posted to social media — deliver to the team by evening and your reputation grows.

 Pro tip

-Amateur and gentleman riders in regional championships pay extra for personal photo packages.
+Amateur and gentleman riders in regional championships often pay extra for personal photo packages.
 Same-day delivery is your biggest competitive advantage against other shooters.

 extreme